 Federal and state law guarantees certain rights and protections to nursing home residents, including but not limited to the right to be treated with dignity and privacy, protection from abuse and chemical and physical restraints, and the right to receive care ensuring safety and good hygiene.
 If you fear that your loved one is the victim of nursing home abuse or negligence, contact us for immediate assistance.

 Prior to practicing law, Les spent 3 years in the United States Marine Corps and was honorably discharged as a corporal.
-Les received his law degree from Jones School of Law while working as a marketing representative for Alabama Gas Corporation.
+He received his law degree from Jones School of Law while working as a marketing representative for Alabama Gas Corporation.

 Les went to work at Beasley Allen in 1993, and became a shareholder in 1999.
 He left the firm in 2005 to form James & Pittman, P.C., where he remained until 2013.
+In 2013, Les started Pittman Law Firm, which now has offices in Montgomery and Auburn.